carpentries-incubator/high-dimensional-stats-r/episodes/02-high-dimensional-regression.md

 > >    fact can be dangerous; it's easy to make up a "story" that isn't
 > >    grounded in anything but the fact that we have signif findings.
 > > 2.
 We may not have a representative sample for each of these covariates.
 For
-> >    example, we may have very small sample sizes for soem ethnicities, leading to
+> >    example, we may have very small sample sizes for some ethnicities,
-> >    spurious findings.
+> >    leading to spurious findings.
 > > 3.
 If we perform $14 \times 5000$
 > >    tests, even if there were no true associations in the data, we'd be likely
 > >    to observe some strong spurious associations that arise just from random